MrXNFE/MrXNFE/README.md

 - 👋 Hi, I’m Elijah just call me Eli
-- 👀 I’m interested in Java, JavaScript, HTML, CSS, PHP
+- 👀 I’m interested in Java(FX), JavaScript, HTML, CSS, PHP
 - 🌱 I’m currently learning what it takes to become a Web-/ & Softwaredeveloper by doing a reschooling (germ.
 Umschulung) as a Software Developement Specialist (Fachinformatiker - Anwendungsentwicklung)